October 14, 2024

 In a word, the SLED sales opportunity for your business is BIG.

-The US is home to over 90,000 different state and local government entities.
+The United States is home to over 90,000 different state and local government entities.
 That includes:

 • 2,000+ Higher Education Institutions